bajamircea/bajamircea.github.io/_posts/2018-07-06-on-coding-style.markdown

 representation and that it can be identified through careful reasoning, avoiding pitfalls such as object only or lambda only narrow views.
 It's a style that does not shy away from using abstractions.
 It aims for a certain generality.
-Behind it's simplicity lies the writer's effort to aim for that simplicity and a certain elegance.
+Behind its simplicity lies the writer's effort to aim for that simplicity and a certain elegance.
 The writer assumes the reader understands that there is no single way to represent reality as objects only or lambdas only.